 Understanding some of the science behind odor control can help you create a solid plan to combat undesirable odors in your facility and ultimately have you enjoying the sweet smell of maintenance success.

 Our Complicated Sense of Smell

 Our sense of smell, also known as olfaction, is the most complex yet least understood of our five senses.
-Although we, as humans, have nowhere near bloodhound levels of scent detection, we can still distinguish between more than 5,000 different odors—nothing to sneeze at!
+Although we, as humans, don’t have bloodhound levels of scent detection, we can actually distinguish between a trillion different odors (1,000,000,000,000)! — nothing to sneeze at!

 Odors are properties of objects perceived by receptors in our nasal passages.
 Odors, or scents, can refer to pleasant or unpleasant smells.
 The term “malodor” is used specifically for bad smells.
 The tolerance threshold for malodors is different for each person, and odors that don’t offend some can be downright sickening to others.

 Fighting malodors in your facility is an ongoing battle.
 However, understanding the weapons at your disposal can help in choosing the right products for the job.
 Odor control methods typically employ one or more of the following approaches: